 The idea is to have two distinct sub-systems working together: one or two Pensels, to detect orientation and movement of the users hands, accompanying one or two robotic arms (cool Swedish name to be determined).
 The arms mimic the user’s input as well as performing special actions on a button press, such as feeding solder or wire.

 More info about the project can be found here.

 The Pensel project (meaning brush or pencil in Swedish) is the sub-component of the Harma project that gets the user’s input.
 The user holds the Pensel like it was the soldering iron and the robotic arm mimics their movements on a finer scale, as well as filtering out jitter.

 The above is my first cut at the PCB.
-So far all sensors are working and I am getting accelerometer and magnetometer data out of the orientation IC.
-This is currently the main part I am working on for the overall Harma project.
+I was able to bring up all sensors and got accelerometer and magnetometer data out of the orientation IC.
+Unfortunately, the board fried after working on it for a while.
+I am planning on continuing the project with some Adafruit breakout boards in Rust.
 More info can be found here.

 This project began when my wife and I moved to a new apartment in early 2017 that didn’t have an oven that displayed the temperature.
 That’s a super easy problem: get a thermocouple, some sort of display, and an Arduino and you’re done!
 However, I didn’t want to deal with plugging this thing in, so to make it tidier and more interesting, it is battery powered.
 This gave me the opportunity to work on a power limited device, which I have not done before.

 I first prototyped this project with an Arduino and components from Adafruit to get a baseline of performance.
 This baseline then could be improved on with sleeping the system, turning off the thermocouple amplifier when not using it, and so on.